Racial segregation of churches in the United States: Reconstruction era

 After the American Civil War and the emancipation of slaves in the United States, many Northern African American religious groups created missionary church plants in the South, to connect newly freed African Americans with the African-American denominations of the North.
 By 1870, attendance at the African Methodist Episcopal Church and the Christian Methodist Episcopal Church had grown significantly.

 In urban areas after the 1870s, there was a large push towards multi-denominational evangelism with both white and African American congregations.
 However, while white evangelicals focused on textual interpretation and history, African American groups focused on social injustices and racism.

 It was especially during this time that African Americans began forming their own churches, in part because of the unequal treatment they were facing in integrated churches in both the North and the South.
 Christian theology was often used to justify this split, with the implication that it was God's plan to have people separated by race.

 Jim Crow era

-A survey was conducted of African American churchgoers in 1968 found that 94% of African Americans were part of predominantly African American congregations.
-Of the other 6% who were part of integrated denominations, 99% went to segregated churches.
-During this time African American churches did not focus on critiquing or challenging segregation and racism, but rather focused on the promise of a better life after death.
+A survey of African American churchgoers which was conducted in 1968 revealed that 94% of African Americans were members of predominantly African American congregations.
+Of the other 6% who were members of integrated denominations, 99% went to segregated churches.
+During that time, African American churches did not focus on critiquing or challenging segregation and racism, instead, they focused on the promise of a better life after death.